cjs0818/HRI-20069-/README.md

     $ sudo apt-get install docker-ce
 ```

+#### After installation
-  3. Verify that Docker CE is installed correctly by running the hello-world image.
+  1. Verify that Docker CE is installed correctly by running the hello-world image.
 ```
     $ sudo docker run hello-world
 ```

-#### After installation
-  1. The scripts require root or sudo privileges to run.
+  2. The scripts require root or sudo privileges to run.
 So, for convenience, you'd better add $USER to the docker group and reboot.
 ```
     $ sudo groupadd docker  # Maybe already exist
     $ sudo usermod -aG docker $USER
     $ sudo reboot
 ```
-  2. Configure Docker to start on boot
+  3. Configure Docker to start on boot
 ```
     $ sudo systemctl enable docker
 ```

-  3. Sign up for Docker (https://cloud.docker.com/) and login.
+  4. Sign up for Docker (https://cloud.docker.com/) and login.
 ```
     $ docker login
 ```